Taffey Bakery

 I've finally perfected my eggless fudgy brownies recipe and let me tell you, it was worth the wait.

 These brownies have everything you love about a brownie and more.
 They are gooey, soft, fudgy brownies.
-They also have that perfect crinkle top we all love in brownies too.
+They also have that perfect crinkle top we all love in brownies.

 Dare I say these brownies are better than brownies with eggs in them!?

 My favourite part about this recipe is that all of the ingredients used are simple, everyday ingredients that you probably already have in your pantry.
-No odd ones here!
+No weird ones here!

 For more brownie recipes, try Small Batch Espresso Fudgy Brownies, Fudgy Butterscotch Brownies, and Fudgy Oreo Brownies.